rashika-dabas/Student-Placement-App/Deployment/Readme.md

 # Deployment
 ## IDE: PyCharm
 ## Steps:
-* Create a new project in PyCharm with python 3.10 and a new virtual environment. (.idea and venv folder will be automatically created)
+* Create a new project in PyCharm with Python 3.10 and a new virtual environment. (.idea and venv folder will be automatically created)
 * Install just once in terminal having (venv):
 1. pip install flask
 2. pip install numpy